LoneBanditStudio/Chess-Dawgs/README.md

 Game State Management: The contract tracks the current game state (Open, InProgress, Finished).
 Emergency Withdraw: The contract owner can withdraw any remaining $DDAWGS tokens in case of emergency.

-The current finishGame function simulates a winner.
-The actual chess logic to determine the winner is implemented on UI as it can be gas innefficient to track every move on chain.

 Disclaimer:

 This contract is on development.
 It is not audited and should not be used in production environments without thorough security checks.
 You are solely responsible for its use